Sacchan-VRC/SaccFlightAndVehicles/README.txt

 Added option to disable thrust vectoring
-Implemented (unrealistic) increased lift at higher speeds, you can now fall down faster at low speed the two above combined should allow for more boring plane physics This package contains the air vehicles and scripts I've been working on.
-I hope to provide an example of avatar flight and air vehicles people can use as a base to create their own.
-Feel free to use it however you want.
+Implemented (unrealistic) increased lift at higher speeds, you can now fall down faster at low speed the two above combined should allow for more boring plane physics
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-important changes users of the previous version should know about: angular drag is now set to 0 on the rigidbody. a lot of variable names have changed, or have different effects now, so you'll have to re-calibrate the settings for your vehicles.

 Some of the animations use the 'Normalized Time' feature, which makes the animation be controlled by a float parameter (which is controlled by effectscontroller). float value 1(or more) = play the last frame of the animation